arbor-sim/arbor/doc/fileformat/nmodl.rst

 Units
 -----

-Arbor doesn't support unit conversion in nmodl.
-This table lists the key nmodl quantities and their expected units.
+Arbor doesn't support unit conversion in NMODL.
+This table lists the key NMODL quantities and their expected units.

 ===============================================  ===================================================  ==========